The Department of History is approved to offer supervision in several geographic, chronological and thematic fields of study.

 Our research and teaching on these themes address core issues from Europe, Asia, Africa, the Middle East, the Americas and the Caribbean and have generated broader conversations and collaborations within and across various centres, disciplines and departments at the University, including anthropology, religion, geography and political science.

-Dan Bender, Ritu Birla, Heidi Bohaker, Li Chen, Nicholas Everett, Takashi Fujitani, Brian Gettler, Jens Hanssen, Paula Hastings, Susan Hill, Jennifer Jenkins, Eric Jennings, Malavika Kasturi, Tong Lam, Lisa Mar, Margaret MacMillan, Sean Mills, William Nelson, Bhavani Raman, Steven Rockel, Natalie Rothman, Jayeeta Sharma, Alison Smith, Mohamad Tavakoli-Targhi, Luis van Isschot.
+Dan Bender, Ritu Birla, Heidi Bohaker, Li Chen, Nicholas Everett, Takashi Fujitani, Brian Gettler, Jens Hanssen, Paula Hastings, Susan Hill, Jennifer Jenkins, Eric Jennings, Malavika Kasturi, Tong Lam, Lisa Mar, Sean Mills, William Nelson, Bhavani Raman, Steven Rockel, Natalie Rothman, Jayeeta Sharma, Alison Smith, Mohamad Tavakoli-Targhi, Luis van Isschot.

 Just as a well-cooked meal can draw people together for stimulating conversation, so can the study of food history create valuable connections between diverse areas of scholarly inquiry.
 Food is an important nexus between the material life of the senses (human health, labour, technology and business) and symbolic worlds (religion, politics, culture and social distinction).